HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object
+  - Object: 🖐️ used
-  - this
+  - this: 🖐️ used
-  - arrow function
+  - arrow function: 🖐️ used
-  - async function
+  - async function: 👂 heard
-  - call
+  - call: 👂 heard
-  - bind
+  - bind: 👂 heard
-  - apply
+  - apply: 👂 heard
   - instanceof
-  - ...spread
+  - ...spread: 🖐️ used
-  - ...rest
+  - ...rest: 🖐️ used
-  - typeof
+  - typeof: 🖐️ used
   - destructuring
   - generator
-  - iterator
+  - iterator: 🖐️ used
   - async generator
   - async iterator
   - chaining